Wednesday, June 10, 2026

 My list

 “Prepare early” – Preparing early is essential, how early and the exact position is open for discussion.
-Be aware that the preparation position can vary from player to player and may change gain as they develop and mature.
+Be aware that the preparation position can vary from player to player and may change again as they develop and mature.

-“Pull the elbow back” – Doing this will encourages a number of techniques/body positions and is essential for the preparation of power.
+“Pull the elbow back” – Doing this will encourage a number of techniques/body positions and is essential for the preparation of power.
 How far and when the elbow is ‘pulled back’ is another discussion.

 “Throw” – As a basic, all novice/beginner overheads should be performed with a throw.
 To do otherwise creates many issues that will hinder development.
 The size and speed of the throw are another important and complementary discussion.